lupyuen/ikea_air_quality_sensor/README.md

 | RX | GPIO 3 | 14 | REST | Blue
 | TX | GPIO 4 | 13 | Unused |
 | GND | GND | 20 | GND | Black

+Connect USB Ports of IKEA Sensor and PineDio Stack BL604 to the same computer.
+Remember: Only One Power Source!

 PineDio Stack BL604 has a onboard Semtech SX1262 LoRa Transceiver, so it talks to LoRaWAN and The Things Network.